Margaret Travers Symons: Early life

-She was born on 18 August 1879 in Paddington.
+She was born Margaret Anne Williams on 18 August 1879 in Paddington.
 Her father was Robert Williams, a Welsh architect elected to the London County Council in 1901 and who served on its housing committee.
-He was subsequently in Egypt.
+He subsequently lived and worked in Egypt.

 In 1902, Margaret married William Travers Symons in Hampstead.
 She became known as Margaret Travers Symons.
 The couple had separated by 1906.

 Secretary to Keir Hardie and suffragette

 Travers Symons became the secretary to the Labour Party politician Keir Hardie.
 She wrote to the London Evening Standard in April 1906, relaying the anti-war policy of the 7th meeting (in Brussels) of the International Socialist Bureau, which Hardie had attended as a Labour Party delegate.

-Hardie was a friend and lover of Sylvia Pankhurst, and a suffragist.
-They were founding members of the East London Federation of Suffragettes which was a breakaway group of the WSPU.
+Hardie was a friend and lover of Sylvia Pankhurst and a supporter of women's suffrage in his own right.
+They were founding members of the East London Federation of Suffragettes which was a breakaway group of the Women's Social and Political Union (WSPU).
 Travers Symons was a suffragette and was briefly the treasurer of the WSPU branch in London.

 Incident of 13 October 1908

-Travers Symons arranged to be taken around the parliament buildings, on 13 October 1908.
+Travers Symons arranged to be taken around the parliament buildings on 13 October 1908.
 There was a peephole where women could see into the main chamber.
 She escaped from her escort, Howell Idris MP, who admitted her on the strength of her father's name, once he had led her to the peephole.
 She burst into the main chamber of the House of Commons where a debate was in progress on a bill regarding various issues related to children.
 Reports vary about the exact words she shouted, but they include: